ZeynepBehsi/Sunspots_time_series_analysis/README.md

 - LSTM + CNN Model MAE: 14.523124
 - Hybrid Model (DNN + LSTM + CNN) MAE: 13.753272

--Learning rate optimization and parameter tuning improved model performance significantly, with the hybrid model yielding the best results.
+  - Learning rate optimization and parameter tuning improved model performance significantly, with the hybrid model yielding the best results.

 ## Conclusion
 This project demonstrates the effectiveness of using deep learning models for time series analysis.
 The hybrid model, combining DNN, LSTM, and CNN, showed the best performance in predicting future sunspot activity.
 Learning rate optimization and other tuning techniques were key in achieving the best results.